-Students that do not meet the minimum GPA requirement may be considered for admission with submission of a letter of recommendation from the high school guidance counselor or principal.
-CIU will accept high school students to be part of CIU's high school dual enrollment program independent of their Christian affirmation.
-It is CIU's desire that all high school students who may not be Christians when they take courses at CIU, will be introduced to Christ and come to accept Him as Savior.
+CIU will accept high school students to be part of CIU's high school dual enrollment program independent of their faith.
+It is CIU's desire that all high school students who may not be Christians when they take courses at CIU, will be introduced to Him and come to accept Him as Savior.

-High school dual enrollment students attending CIU and wanting to enroll at CIU as a Freshman post-high school provide the following to the Admissions Office:
+High school dual enrollment students attending CIU and wanting to enroll in CIU as a Freshman post high school provide the following to the Admissions Office: